Luke Hendrie: Early and personal life

 Born in Leeds, West Yorkshire, Hendrie grew up in Menston and attended St Mary's Menston Catholic Voluntary Academy in the village.
-He comes from a footballing family, with his father John Hendrie who previously played for Bradford City Middlesbrough and Leeds United and his great-uncle Paul Hendrie, who was a former player and manager in the Football League.
+He comes from a footballing family, with his father John Hendrie who previously played for Bradford City, Middlesbrough and Leeds United and his great-uncle Paul Hendrie, who was a former player and manager in the Football League.
 His father's cousins are former England international Lee Hendrie and former Morecambe striker Stuart Hendrie.

+He graduated from Staffordshire University in 2017 with a first-class degree in Professional Sports Writing and Broadcasting.

 Club career

+Early career

 Hendrie started his career in the youth team with Bradford City before signing for the Academy at Manchester United as a teenager.
 He progressed through the academy originally starting as a right-back, before forcing himself into his favoured position of central midfield, making 25 appearances and scoring three goals during the 2011–12 season.
 In July 2012, he signed his first professional contract with Manchester United, agreeing a one-year deal.
 He managed only 76 minutes of under-21 football during his first year as a professional and was released at the end of the season, having failed to make the breakthrough to the first team.

 Following his release he joined Championship club Derby County on trial, eventually signing a two-year contract.
 He spent the majority of his time with Derby in the Development Squad and he failed to make a first-team appearance and was released in May 2015.
 He subsequently joined League One club Bradford City on trial during pre-season.

+Burnley

 In August 2015, he signed a one-year contract with Championship club Burnley with the option of a further year, having featured against them in a pre-season friendly for Bradford City.
 In October 2015, having mainly featured for the Development Squad, he signed for League Two club Hartlepool United on an initial one-month loan deal.
 He made his professional debut in the 1–0 away win over Dagenham & Redbridge, playing the full ninety minutes.
 He made three appearances for Hartlepool during the month before returning to Burnley.

 Hendrie joined League Two club York City on 7 January 2016 on a one-month loan.

-On 19 August 2016, Hendrie joined Scottish Premiership club Kimarnock on loan until January 2017.
+On 19 August 2016, Hendrie joined Scottish Premiership club Kilmarnock on loan until January 2017.
 He made his debut a day later, against Ross County.
 The loan agreement between Burnley and Kilmarnock was subsequently extended to the end of the 2016–17 season.

 On 21 August 2017, he signed for League One club Bradford City on loan until January 2018.
 He made 18 appearances, and left after failing to agree an extension to his loan.